Advanced Malignant Mesothelioma (Stages II, III, and IV)

 - Palliative surgical resection in selected patients.[2,3]

-A randomized, phase III trial of 250 patients, was performed by the European Organisation for Research and Treatment of Cancer (EORTC-08983) to compare cisplatin alone with the combination of raltitrexed, a thymidine synthase inhibitor, and cisplatin in first-line treatment of patients with malignant pleural mesothelioma.
+A randomized, phase III trial of 250 patients was performed by the European Organisation for Research and Treatment of Cancer (EORTC-08983) to compare cisplatin alone with the combination of raltitrexed, a thymidine synthase inhibitor, and cisplatin in first-line treatment of patients with malignant pleural mesothelioma.
 Cisplatin (80 mg/m2 IV) was given on day 1, alone or combined with raltitrexed (3 mg/m2).
 No toxic deaths resulted, and the main grade 3 or 4 toxicities observed were neutropenia and emesis, which were reported twice as often in the combination arm.
 Among 213 patients with measurable disease, the response rate was 13.6% versus 23.6%, respectively (P = .056).
 No difference in quality of life was observed.
-The combination arm was associated with an increased survival.
-Median overall and 1-year survival were 8.8 versus 11.4 months, respectively and 40% versus 46%, respectively (P = .048).[Level of evidence: 1iiA]Malignant Peritoneal Mesothelioma
+The combination arm was associated with increased survival.
+Median overall survival was 8.8 months versus 11.4 months, and the 1-year survival rate was 40% versus 46% (P = .048).[Level of evidence: 1iiA]Malignant Peritoneal Mesothelioma

 The mean length of hospital stay was 22 days (standard deviation, 15 days).
 The overall median survival was 53 months (1–235 months), and 3- and 5-year survival rates were 60% and 47%, respectively.
 Four prognostic factors were independently associated with improved survival in the multivariate analysis: